worstface/inkycal_modules/README.md

             <img src="https://raw.githubusercontent.com/worstface/inkycal_stocks/master/Gallery/inkycal_tweets.jpg" width="800">
 </p>

-The tweets-module displays tweets from twitter by using the [Twint library](https://github.com/twintproject/twint).
+The tweets-module displays a tweet from twitter by using the [Twint library](https://github.com/twintproject/twint).

-This is WIP.
+It shows the chronologically last tweet defined by a filter which can contain a username, a search term, a location and a minimum of likes.
+The tweet is displayed whith a header, which contains the name, username and timestamp.
+It contains the text including a QR-code with a link to the tweet.
+Below the tweet a footer is drawn, which shows the number of comments, retweets and likes.

 The current git state of Twint is needed for this module (the current package doesn't work):
 'pip3 install --user --upgrade git+https://github.com/twintproject/twint.git@origin/master#egg=twint'